CoderMing-Studio/MinevraDesk-QS-PCTools/About.md

 - This feature acts as a shortcut to open the device manager

+### 5. System Informations

+- Get advanced information about your system

 ## Supported Languages

 - English ( United States )